mothballs-x/SDXL-Toolkit/README.md

 }
 ```
 For embeddings, both "positive" and "negative" are necessary; just leave "link" and "token" blank in one or the other if you're not loading a pair of embeddings.
 I've found it's a rather useful way to manage models/LoRAs without having to take up drive space.
-But if you have a locally stored LoRA/embedding you can enter its path/url and the notebook will process it.
+But if you have a locally stored LoRA/embedding you want to use you can enter a Drive path or civitai ink and the notebook will process it.

 ### Managers: